Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 module.exports = {signupUser, loginUser}
 ```

-- createToken(_id) → generates a JWT signed with user’s _id, secret key, and expires in 3 days.
+- createToken(_id) → generates a JWT signed with the user’s _id, secret key, and expires in 3 days.

 - loginUser → takes email + password, calls User.login (custom static method on model), and if valid, returns a JWT plus user info.